 Before you start looking at the details, step back and look at the exterior surfaces of your home.
 Painting freshens everything up, but if you’re looking for a solution that will reduce the time and expense of periodic maintenance, consider replacing the exterior wood with rot-proof, paint-free engineered materials such as fiber-cement siding.
 When you do that, you can also add extra insulation to your home – which can lower your heating and cooling costs.

-Exterior illumination is often thought of as a matter of safety and security.
+Exterior illumination is often thought of as a matter of safety and security and it is but it also enhances your home’s curb appeal.
 Well-placed light fixtures help prevent visitors from tripping on your front steps and prevent intruders from approaching unnoticed.
 Lighting can also add a welcoming warmth to your home and the ability to use a patio or deck for evening entertaining.
 Improved outdoor lighting can also increase the perceived value of your home by as much as 20%, according to a study by the National Association of Realtors.

 Windows and Doors